dannotes/bookofdaniel/content/posts/Integration-of-Zoho-Desk-and-Grafana.md

 <img title="Zoho Real-Time Grafana Dashbord" alt="Zoho Real-Time Dashboard Solution on TV" src="/images/Zoho Desk Real Time Monitoring on TV.jpg">

+By incorporating real-time monitoring for Zoho tickets, my team's productivity and efficiency increased tenfold.
+This enhancement not only bolstered accountability but also motivated everyone to aim higher and soar!

 > **A great team doesn’t mean that they had the smartest people.
 What made those teams great is that everyone trusted one another.
 It can be a powerful thing when that magic dynamic exists.** - The Phoenix Project